square/sqlbrite/README.md

 This library is no longer actively developed and is considered complete.

-Its features (and far, far more) are now offered by [SQLDelight](https://github.com/square/sqldelight/) and its [upgrading guide](https://github.com/square/sqldelight/blob/1.0.0/UPGRADING.md) offers some migration help.
+Its database features (and far, far more) are now offered by [SQLDelight](https://github.com/cashapp/sqldelight/) and its [upgrading guide](https://github.com/cashapp/sqldelight/blob/1.0.0/UPGRADING.md) offers some migration help.

+For content provider monitoring please use [Copper](https://github.com/cashapp/copper) instead.